-BAL has prepared an Air Quality Management Plan which details actions to improve air quality and is reviewed annually.
-The NSW Office of Environment and Heritage (OEH) also undertakes air quality monitoring in Sydney and the nearest monitoring stations to the Airport are located at Liverpool and Chullora.
+CAL has prepared an Air Quality Management Plan which details actions to improve air quality and is reviewed annually.
+The NSW Office of Environment and Heritage (OEH) also undertakes air quality monitoring on Camden Airport.

-The Airport is situated in a highly urbanised environment.
-Surrounding land uses include commercial, industrial and residential.
-There are also a number of significant arterial roads, being the Hume Highway, Milperra Road, Henry Lawson Drive and the M5 Motorway which contribute to localised reductions in air quality.
+The Airport is situated in a semi-rural environment.
+Surrounding land uses include residential, agriculture and light commercial/ industrial.
+There are also a number of significant arterial roads, being the Northern Road and Narellan Road.

-The main sources of emissions from the Airport relate to airport vehicles, dust associated with construction, spray painting stacks and engine testing facilities.
+The main sources of emissions from the Airport relate to airport vehicles and dust associated with natural processes.

 Typical pollutants that may be emitted from ground operations include carbon dioxide, carbon monoxide, nitrous oxides, sulphurous oxides, particulates (PM10 and PM2.5), volatile organic compounds and dust from construction.

 National air quality standards are defined in the National Environment Protection (Ambient Air Quality) Measure (Air NEPM).
 The objective of the Air NEPM is to protect human health from poor air quality.
-The Air NEPM is implemented through the Protection of the Environment Operations (Clean Air) Regulation 2010, and is administered by the OEH.
+The Air NEPM is implemented through the Protection of the Environment Operations (Clean Air) Regulation 2010 and is administered by the OEH.

-The following achievements have been made at the Airport relating to air quality since the release of the 2014 AES:
+The following achievements have been made at the Airport relating to air quality since the release of the 2015 AES:

-- Air Quality Management Plan has been implemented - Ensured that tenants comply with the Airports Regulations - The Asbestos Register has been maintained.
+- Air Quality Management Plan has been implemented - Ensured that customers comply with the Airports Regulations - Prepared and implemented an Asbestos Management Plan and Asbestos Register.